ShZil/network-utilities/Scanner/README.md

 This indeed was a merge issue, since `LockedNetworkEntity` disables merging.

 [21:35] Added `role`s to SpecialInformation for the router the the current device (here).

+[21:43] In Device Profile, you can also choose by role, which enables quick access to important entities (here, router).

+[21:56] BUGFIX: replace `router` with `here`.
+Copied line and forgot to change.